 Financial experts generally urge workers to save at least three months' worth of expenses so they will have the cash to spend on emergencies.

-And it is not as if people are naive about the possibility of an emergency arising, with 93% of Americans saying they’ve had to cope with at least one financial crisis in their adult lives.
+And it's not as if people are naïve about the possibility of an emergency arising.
+93% of Americans say they've had to cope with at least one financial crisis in their adult lives.

 Living debt-free

 Living without debt has become the exception rather than the norm.
-As of mid-2023, credit-reporting agency Experian found that total American consumer debt had reached $16.84 trillion.
+As of mid-2025, credit-reporting agency Experian found that the average American debt reached $104,755.
+That really puts into perspective how living debt-free is a luxury very few have now.

 Snack foods and beverages